 - Charges per unit:

 The information below lists the financial aid types students are receiving.
 Also shown are the percent of students receiving aid and the average amount of aid per student per year.

 |Percent of Students||Average Amount|

-To help students and recent graduates, Mesa Community College may provide student services including:
+To help students and recent graduates, Mesa Community College may provide services to students including: